drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Flap Flexibility in Aspartyl Proteases

-It was also found that the BACE-1 flap (that is located over the active site of the enzyme), was pushed away by a distance of about 4 &#8491; when compared to the structure of the peptidic inhibitor OM99-2.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/flap-flexibility-aspartyl-proteases-84bcd8d1'><i class='fa fa-play' aria-hidden='true'></i></button>It was also found that the BACE-1 flap (that is located over the active site of the enzyme), was pushed away by a distance of about 4 &#8491; when compared to the structure of the peptidic inhibitor OM99-2.
 This type of flexibility was also observed for the flap region of other aspartyl proteases such as HIV-1 and Renin.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.